-Temperature Room Temperature (23°C / 73°F) Low Temperature (0°C / 32°F) Possible shots 220 190
+Temperature Room Temperature ( 23°C / 73°F) Low Temperature (0°C / 32°F) Possible shots 220 190

-- The figures above are based on a fully-charged Battery Pack LP-E6 and CIPA (Camera & Imaging Products Association) testing standards. - With a fully-charged Battery Pack LP-E6, continuous Live View shooting is possible for approx. 1 hr.
+The figures above are based on a fully-charged Battery Pack LP-E6 and CIPA (Camera & Imaging Products Association) testing standards.

+With a fully-charged Battery Pack LP-E6, continuous Live View shooting is possible for approx. 1 hr.
 45 min. at room temperature (23°C / 73°F).

+Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components.

-- During Live View shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Cautions for using Live View shooting are on pages 201-202.
+• Cautions for using Live View shooting are on pages 201-202.

-- You can also focus by pressing the < AF-ON> button. - When flash is used, there will be two shutter sounds, but only one shot will be taken - If the camera is not operated for a prolonged period, the power will turn off automatically as set with [¥2: Auto power off] (p.55).
-If [¥2: Auto power off] is set to [Disable], Live View shooting will end automatically after 30 min. (camera power remains on). - With the stereo AV cable (provided) or HDMI cable (sold separately), you can display the Live View image on a TV (p.261, 264).
+• You can also focus by pressing the <AF-ON> button.

+• When flash is used, there will be two shutter sounds, but only one shot will be taken.

+If the camera is not operated for a prolonged period, the power will turn off automatically as set with [♥2: Auto power off] (p.55).
+If [♥2: Auto power off] is set to [Disable], Live View shooting will end automatically after 30 min. (camera power remains on).

+With the stereo AV cable (provided) or HDMI cable (sold separately), you can display the Live View image on a TV (p.261, 264).